 Let’s Talk Cost of Living

-Since the Fort Worth metroplex has become such a popular place to live, it’s definitely a seller’s market.
+Since the Fort Worth area has become such a popular place to live, it’s definitely a seller’s market.
 When it comes to housing costs, Fort Worth is a relatively inexpensive place to live.
-According to a recent report, 80 percent of housing sells for $500,000 or less.
-The median home price is $210,181.
+According to Zillow, the median home price is just over $260,000

 Average mortgage payment: $895